tekknosol/EezyPeezyISIOxy/README.md

 # EezyPeezyISIOxy

-This repository is being used to develop a workflow for analyzing the ISIMIP-3a data to study the effects of climate change on lake hypolimnetic oxygen dynamics and originated at the GLEON 2022 conference.
+This repository is being used to develop a workflow for analyzing the ISIMIP-3a data to study the effects of climate change on lake hypolimnetic oxygen dynamics and originated at the GLEON 2022 conference at Lake George, NY.

 Contacts: co-champions Carolina Barbosa and Philipp Keller